 Shadow IT: definition

-Shadow IT refers to the use by employees of tools and technologies (software, services, applications, devices, etc.) without the approval or supervision of the IT department.
 While this practice is generally not motivated by malicious intent, it does present IT security risks.
-The phenomenon of Shadow IT has increased with the rise of the cloud and the need for employee mobility.
+The phenomenon of Shadow IT has grown with the rise of the cloud and the need for employee mobility.

 The most common types of Shadow IT